-After whipping up a fried treat like gluten-free coconut-flour fried chicken wings, there’s more leftover than a killer snack—that oil-filled pan isn’t going to clean itself.
-Dumping it down the kitchen sink seems like the obvious answer, but don’t give into temptation.
+After whipping up a fried treat like gluten-free coconut-flour fried chicken wings, there’s more left over than a killer snack—that oil-filled pan isn’t going to clean itself.
+Dumping it down the kitchen sink seems like the obvious answer, but don’t give in to temptation.
+So let’s talk about how to dispose of cooking oil.

 Coconut oil and drain pipes don’t mix.
 At all.

-Just look at any jar of coconut oil and see how it solidifies at room temperature.
+Just look at any jar of refined or unrefined coconut oil and see how it solidifies at room temperature.
 So if it gets poured down the sink and travels through the drain and pipes . . . yep, it hardens, eventually causing tough blockages.
+You could instead, use your coconut oil to make a coconut oil candle.
+Problem solved!

 Lucky enough to have a garbage disposal?
 Well even that doesn’t just make any and all trash go poof.
 All kinds of food can accumulate down there and turn into a heaping mess of gunk.